filakhtov/gentoo-use-docs/sys-libs/ncurses.md

 # sys-libs/ncurses

 ### ada
 Enables `--with-ada` configure option.
 This will instruct make to build and install bindings and expample program for Ada95 programming language.
+When disabled, pass the `--enable-warnings` option to the configure script, which turns on all GCC compiler warnings.

 It is not usual to find a program written in Ada in general, let alone the one that is using ncurses, so for the average user it is safe to disable this flag.